 If you do not yet have the confidence to respond to business owner prospects in this way, it may be because you haven’t yet become a true business counselor.

-Maybe you don’t feel well versed enough in all the legal, insurance, financial and tax parts of business to know that you can really help.
+- Maybe you don’t feel well versed enough in all the legal, insurance, financial and tax parts of the business to know that you can really help.